gorsync/gorsync.github.io/_content/mainpage.md

 Collaboration and contribution
 ------------------------------

-If you want to contribute to the project, read next:
+If you want to contribute to [Gorsync Backup](https://github.com/d2r2/go-rsync) project, read next:

-* Localization.
+* Localization required.
 Any help is appreciated to translate application to local languages.
-Use file ./data/assets/translate.en.toml as a source for new language translation.
+Use ./data/assets/translate.en.toml file as a source for new language translation.
 * Ready to discuss proposals regarding application improvement and further development scenarios.